Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-vfJj5Fg21WI.md

 ### Transcript

-> will be additional use for radar towers i don't know maybe maybe not
+> will be additional use for radar towers I don't know maybe maybe not